team20/TShirtCannon/README.md

 ## The horn and light

-The horn and light are each controlled by one [VEX Relay](https://web.archive.org/web/20030419143006/http://www.innovationfirst.com/FirstRobotics/pdfs/SpikeBLUEUsersManual.pdf) (connected to the Relay ports).
+The horn and light are each controlled by a [VEX Relay](https://web.archive.org/web/20030419143006/http://www.innovationfirst.com/FirstRobotics/pdfs/SpikeBLUEUsersManual.pdf) (connected to the Relay ports).

 The horn is honked by setting the relay to `kOn`.
 The [command](./src/main/java/frc/robot/subsystems/LightAndHornSubsystem.java#L22) that does this then also sets the relay to `kOff` to turn off the horn when the command ends.
 The [button binding](./src/main/java/frc/robot/RobotContainer.java#L46) is hold to run, so the command ends and the horn turns off when the button is released.